skyvers/skyve-dev-guide/chapters/appendix.md

 * Java ([www.oracle.com](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)), at least JDK 1.8
 * Eclipse IDE for Java EE developers ([www.eclipse.org](https://www.eclipse.org/downloads/)), so that the installation is in C:\\eclipse\\
-* Wildfly 10 (select the last final version available) ([http://wildfly.org](http://wildfly.org/downloads/))
+* Wildfly 13 (select the last final version available) ([http://wildfly.org](http://wildfly.org/downloads/))
 * A RDBMS which is supported by Hibernate ([www.hibernate.org](http://www.hibernate.org)) – ensure you record the administrator username and password.

-For this example, we are going to use MS SQL Server as the database for the Skyve project.
+For this example, to use MS SQL Server as the database for the Skyve project:
 * If you do not already have SQL Server installed:
   * download and install the latest version of the developer or express edition for your platform from the [Microsoft website](https://www.microsoft.com/en-au/sql-server/sql-server-downloads)
   * you will also need to download and install a copy of [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) to connect you your database and execute scripts